GDG-IGDTUW/Technical-Writing/Understanding the time and Space Complexity of Algos.md

   }
 ```
 **Space Complexity:** O(n)
--The recursion stack has a depth of n as the function calls reach to the base case.
+- The recursion stack has a depth of n as the function calls reach to the base case.

 15. Fibonacci Sequence (Dynamic Programming)